Package insert / prescribing information

 Tablet content is expressed in terms of anhydrous carbidopa which has a molecular weight of 226.23.

-Levodopa USP, an aromatic amino acid, is a white, crystalline compound, slightly soluble in water, with a molecular weight of 197.2.
+Levodopa, USP an aromatic amino acid, is a white, crystalline compound, slightly soluble in water, with a molecular weight of 197.19.
 It is designated chemically as (-)-L-α-amino-β-(3,4-dihydroxybenzene) propanoic acid.
-Its molecular formula is C9H11NO4 and its structural formula is:
+Its molecular formula is C 9H 11NO 4, and its structural formula is:

-Carbidopa and levodopa is supplied as tablets in three strengths:
+Carbidopa and Levodopa Tablets, USP for oral administration, are supplied in three strengths:

 Carbidopa and Levodopa Tablets - Clinical Pharmacology